stackbit-projects/ultra-primrose-9dd8f/content/posts/sklearn-vs-numpy-vs-numba-speed-comparison.md

 ---
 Original Photo by [**nappy**](https://www.pexels.com/@nappy?utm_content=attributionCopyText\&utm_medium=referral\&utm_source=pexels) from [**Pexels**](https://www.pexels.com/photo/man-wearing-white-sweater-and-black-shorts-about-to-run-936094/?utm_content=attributionCopyText\&utm_medium=referral\&utm_source=pexels)

 Welcome to my first blog.
 Recently I started to develop my package, and my priorities are maximizing speed.
 I found many things in Sklearn that works quite slow.
-This is not a blog about tutorial using Sklearn, NumPy or Numba but this blog serves purpose for speed comparison across several libraries.tldr, just skip to the [conclusion part](#conclusion)
+This is not a blog about tutorial using Sklearn, NumPy or Numba but this blog serves purpose for speed comparison across several libraries. tldr, just skip to the [conclusion part](#conclusion)

 Here’s my machine spec :